 You might know these as siu mai, but in Thailand these pork and prawn dumplings are called kanom jeeb.
 Fold wonton wrappers around the pork and prawn paste and cook in a steamer for a classic street food treat.
 These are the perfect finger food for your next party or get together.

-Plump, juicy dumplings with the perfect bouncy filling, smothered in a spicy red oil… you guys, this plate is pure heaven.
+Plump, juicy dumplings with the perfect bouncy filling, smothered in a spicy red oil… a plate of pure heaven.

-Dumpling fans, you’re going to love these steamed bad boys!
-The gorgeously smooth prawn filling is offset perfectly with the traditional Thai condiments of garlic oil and nahm jim.
-Spicy, salty, steamed – they’re all the things, friends.
+Now here’s a treat you’re going to want to get in on.
+Here, the gorgeously smooth prawn filling is offset perfectly with the traditional Thai condiments of garlic oil and nahm jim.
+Spicy, salty, steamed – they’re all the things, my friend.

 These dumplings taste like a Japanese gyoza and a spicy Thai stir-fry had a love child.
 You’ll enjoy the crackle of the crisp cornflour lace as you pop the caramelised dumpling into your mouth for a delicious pork, basil and chilli flavour bomb.
-These are a must try.
+A must-try.

 If you love dumplings as much as I do, then you’ll adore these smoky, spicy, chicken-y parcels of homemade goodness.
-You want to ensure your meat doesn’t dry out, so definitely stick with thighs for the best result.
+And also… can we have a minute of appreciation for that beautiful triangle fold?
+You want to ensure your meat doesn’t dry out, so definitely stick with chicken thighs for the best result.
 Glorious!

 These dumplings are a pure celebration of Vietnamese flavours and are so incredibly fragrant.
 You’ll have loads leftover too, so pop them in your freezer to whip out whenever you need a quick dumpling fix and cook them straight from frozen.